Frequently Asked Questions

 Question: Does pre-registration obligate me or my school in any way?

 Answer: No!
 Pre-registration is a way for us to begin planning for the event.
 We use these numbers to reserve cabin space at the event facilities.
-However, if you register before June 30th, you will receive subsidization on your registration fees.

 Question: How many students should attend?

-Answer: Teams consist of 2-5 students each, and schools may have more than one team participating.
+Answer: Teams consist of 3-5 students each, and schools may have more than one team participating.
 Typically, teachers feel comfortable bringing 4-10 students.
 Keep in mind, if the facility is full, we may limit your school to one team.
 You will be warned of that well in advance of the registration deadline.

 Question: How many chaperones do I need to bring?